Open Mon-Sat 8am-6pm and Sunday 8am-5p

 Flowing right through downtown Steamboat Springs, the Yampa River gives anglers miles of excellent fish-able water.
 Stop into the shop and we can point you in the right direction.

-The Yampa through town and at Chuck Lewis is open but very high.
-Parts may still be fishable but they are few and far between.
+The Yampa through town and Chuck Lewis is getting low and dropping everyday, but fishing has still been good.
+Easy to walk and wade.
 Feel free to give a call down to the shop with questions.

 970-879-6552